CTSteven/StockLiteBoard/README.md

 3. Install Google Cloud extend module for Visual Studio Code
 4. Use Cloud Run to deploy application in Visual Studio Code

+What's new or fixed issues:

+2024-01-03
+1. Refacor codes to follow pylint and mypy rules
+2. Fixed issue: Error occured when retrieve stock data from yahoo